DefinitelyTyped/DefinitelyTyped/README.md

 #### I want to use features from very new TypeScript versions.

-Then you will have to add a comment to the last line of your definition header (after `// Definitions: https://github.com/DefinitelyTyped/DefinitelyTyped`): `// Minimum TypeScript Version: X.Y`.
-This will set the lowest minimum supported version.
+Then you will have set the minimum supported version by specifying `"minimumTypeScriptVersion": "X.Y"` in `package.json`.

 However, if your project needs to maintain types that are compatible with, say, 3.7 and above _at the same time as_ types that are compatible with 3.6 or below, you will need to use the `typesVersions` feature.
 You can find a detailed explanation of this feature in the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html#version-selection-with-typesversions).